benforleo/fred-data-extractor/README.md

 Please consider hiring me :)

-Obviously, a real ETL pipeline would have:
+Obviously, this is only the E in a potential ETL pipeline.
+A real ETL pipeline would have:
-- Separate, decoupled transform and load processes
+- Separate, decoupled transform and load processes (likely in separate code bases)
 - Idempotent tasks, whenever possible
+- Error handling, retry logic, and failure notifications

 ![architecture](img/fred-data-extractor.png)